AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
 Early | Forbidden Seed | The Lonely Moon
-Mid | Light as a Bodhi Leaf / Veil of Tears / Pseudo Miracle / Rainbow of Absence | Because of You (F5 Shop) / The Lonely Moon
-Late | Tin Flask or Key to the Deep | The Lonely Moon
+Mid | Veil of Tears / Light as a Bodhi Leaf / Rainbow of Absence / Pseudo Miracle | The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon

 !!! note